tampanodejs/tnj-main-worker/README.md

 # tnj-main-worker
-The main worker for the tnj-runners mean-r solution
+This is a node worker designed to work with the Tampa Node.js Runners microservices app